 However, for best results, you need to focus only on one medium first.
 Don’t try to spread your efforts thin by investing in all at once.

-In order to decide what’s best to begin with, you need to take a few factors into consideration.
+In order to decide what’s best to begin with and if that fits your web content strategy or not, you need to take a few factors into consideration.

 - Which of the formats is the best fit to the niche and topics you have picked?